Taxi Driver: Plot

-Travis becomes infatuated with Betsy, a campaign volunteer for Senator and presidential candidate Charles Palantine.
-Travis enters the campaign office where she works and asks her out for coffee, to which she agrees.
-Betsy confesses that she feels a special connection to Travis and agrees to go on another date with him.
-During their date, Travis takes Betsy to a porn theater, which repulses her and causes her to leave.
-He attempts to reconcile with her, but to no avail.
-Enraged, he storms into the campaign office where she works and berates her before he is ordered to leave.
+Travis becomes infatuated with Betsy, a campaign worker for Senator and presidential candidate Charles Palantine.
+Travis enters the campaign office where she works and asks her to join him for coffee, to which she agrees.
+Betsy agrees to go on a second date with him, during which he takes her to an adult movie theater, which she leaves immediately.
+He attempts to reconcile with her, but fails.
+Enraged, he storms into the campaign office where she works and berates her before being kicked out of the office.